 Sources for Recovery Information

-Education about drug abuse and addiction is a key tool in staying sober, so finding sources of information in your area is a good first step.
-Entering a drug recovery program can be a frightening experience, especially before you explore your options.
-Education about drug abuse and addiction is a key tool in staying sober, so finding sources of information in your area is a good first step.
-Some places to turn to include:
+Education about drug abuse and addiction is an important aspect of staying sober.
+Therefore, finding sources of information and resources in your area is an excellent first step.
+Entering a drug recovery program can be a frightening and overwhelming experience, especially before you have had a chance to explore your options.
+Some places that might help include:

 - Your primary care physician, who may be able to provide treatment referral options